Collecting the 1804 Silver Dollar

 Considering the 1804 dollars weren’t made until 1834 and are still popular with coin collectors, says a lot about them.

 The 1804 silver dollar is one of the most publicized of US coins.
+It is also known as the draped bust silver dollar.
+Due to the draped “Bust of Liberty”.
+It features a bold eagle on the reverse.

 Mint records state that 19,570 dollars were coined, but, it was the practice in those days to use old dies for as long as they were serviceable, with total disregard in the annual reports for the dating of the coins.

-Although many silver dollars were stamped 1804 by the U.S. Mint in Philadelphia, they were not actually struck in that year.
+Although many silver dollars were dated 1804 by the U.S. Mint in Philadelphia, they were not actually struck in that year.
 19,570 silver dollars that were actually minted in 1804 were dated 1803, as the die was still in good condition.

 History of the 1804 Silver Dollar